-The average age of cars and light trucks has grown to a record level in 2018-11.8 years.
-Light trucks, which include pickups, vans, and sport utility vehicles, had a lower average age than cars in 2018.
+The average age of cars and light trucks has grown to a record level in 2016-11.6 years.
+Light trucks, which include pickups, vans, and sport utility vehicles, previously had a lower average age than cars.
+In 2014 through 2016, however, there is no difference in their ages.